JamesLauYiWei2001/G-quadruplex-R-code/README.md

 - Reproducibility
 - Physical interpretability of outputs
 - Clear separation between data processing, modelling, and visualisation
-3. Code is modlar and can be adapted to related nucleic acid systems
+3. Code is modular and may be adapted to related nucleic acid systems
 4. Figures generated are formatted for direct inclusion into reports or manuscripts
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------